blynkkk/blynkkk.github.io/mobile/button.md

 ### Button

 Works in push or switch modes.
+Allows to send any number value on button click and button release events.
+By default
-Allows to send 0/1 (LOW/HIGH) values.
+button uses 0/1 (LOW/HIGH) values.
 Button sends 1 (HIGH) on press and sends 0 (LOW) on release.

 You can change button state from hardware side.
 For example, turn on button assigned to virtual pin V1 :